yaskyj/data-wrangling/README.md

 The project's Jupyter Notebook downloaded as Markdown.
 The Markdown preserves the inner document links for navigation.

 [OpenStreetMap Data Wrangling with MongoDB.ipynb](https://github.com/yaskyj/data-wrangling/blob/master/OpenStreetMap%20Data%20Wrangling%20with%20MongoDB.ipynb)
 The project's Juptyer Notebook file containing all explanations of data cleansing, queries, and conclusions.
-Queries where executed with pymongo within the notebook itself.
+Queries were executed with pymongo within the notebook itself.

 [audit_street_names.py](https://github.com/yaskyj/data-wrangling/blob/master/audit_street_names.py)
 Python script to look up street names in order to see which abbreviations needed to be converted.